blazium-engine/blazium-docs/tutorials/platform/android/android_plugin.rst

     - Change the ``org.godotengine.plugin.v1`` prefix to ``org.godotengine.plugin.v2``

-2. Update the Godot Android library build dependency:
+2. Update the Blazium Android library build dependency:

-    - You can continue using the ``godot-lib.<version>.<status>.aar`` binary from `Godot's download page <https://godotengine.org/download>`_ if that's your preference.
+    - You can continue using the ``godot-lib.<version>.<status>.aar`` binary from `Blazium's download page <https://blazium.app/download>`_ if that's your preference.
 Make sure it's updated to the latest stable version.
     - Or you can switch to the MavenCentral provided dependency::

         dependencies {
             implementation("org.godotengine:godot:4.2.0.stable")
         }

-3. After updating the Godot Android library dependency, sync or build the plugin and resolve any compile errors:
+3. After updating the Blazium Android library dependency, sync or build the plugin and resolve any compile errors:

     - The ``Godot`` instance provided by ``GodotPlugin::getGodot()`` no longer has access to a ``android.content.Context`` reference.
 Use ``GodotPlugin::getActivity()`` instead.